jackylee1/FaceReko/README.md

 1. RFID tag id is hardcoded in rfid.py, change accordingly.
 2. Account creation is manual by inserting into db.
 3. MySQL login info in the codes has been hardcoded to my throwaway db, change/ setup accordingly.
+4. There is a collection variable in *FaceReko.py* which needs to be changed to whatever collection name you set to later in install.

 ## Pre-requisite setups: